x4nth055/ethical-hacking-tools-python/README.md

-# Code for the Tools & Scripts built in the [Ethical Hacking with Python EBook](https://www.thepythoncode.com/ethical-hacking-with-python-ebook)
+# Tools & Scripts Built in the [Ethical Hacking with Python EBook](https://www.thepythoncode.com/ethical-hacking-with-python-ebook)

 The tools and scripts are built in the [Ethical Hacking with Python Ebook](https://www.thepythoncode.com/ethical-hacking-with-python-ebook)